jakevdp/pypropack/README.md

 and linear operators.
 The package is meant to stand alone, but may be included in Scipy at a later date.

-**This is a work in progress: not all routines are currently wrapped, and the code should be considered unsupported**

 Installation & Testing
 ----------------------